sunnysideup/silverstripe-upgrade_to_silverstripe_4/docs/en/index.md

  - create 3.6 branch so that you can keep adding PATCHes to your SS3 version.
  - create a tag (OPTIONAL)
  - module needs to be listed on packagist
- - composer file needs to follow this pattern (MAY CHANGE IN THE FUTURE):
+ - composer file needs to follow this pattern (installer-name requirement may be dropped in the future)

 ```json
 {